arturdryomov/pages/content/posts/midnight.md

 }
 ```

-> :book: Take a look at `ShapeAppearanceModel` to make cards with rounded corners,
+> :book: Take a look at the `ShapeAppearanceModel` to make cards with rounded corners,
 > triangle edges and more via custom `EdgeTreatment` and `CornerTreatment` implementations.

 What about gradients and color transitions on elevated surfaces?
 `ElevationOverlayProvider` helps with that.
 This class is used under the hood
 of `MaterialShapeDrawable`.
-The following extension is a helpful shortcut.
+The following extension is a shortcut.

 ```kotlin
 @ColorInt